HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 ## (Intranet VPN Access) Test the network connectivity between the Failback Host and the HyperBDR

 ::: tip
-The VPN service has been configured on the Huawei cloud side, and the Huawei cloud side has connected to the production site through the VPN.
+The VPN service has been configured on the DR side, and the DR side has connected to the production site through the VPN.
 You can perform the following tests.
 :::

 ### Verification test procedure